Alaska Misdemeanor Crimes by Class and Sentences

 The Value of Legal Representation

-If you are charged with a crime, you should contact a local criminal defense attorney as soon as possible.
+If you are charged with a crime, contact a local criminal defense attorney as soon as possible.
 A criminal conviction, even for a misdemeanor, can have serious consequences that negatively affect your life for a long time.
 Talking to an attorney is the best way to make certain that you understand the criminal justice process and can present the strongest possible defense.

 DEFEND YOUR RIGHTS